 Want to tutor in the CSS Labs?

 If you have passions for building code and helping people, this could be the job for you!
-The QSC is currently looking for computer science tutors for Fall Quarter 2016.
-Priority for interviews will be given to applications received by Tuesday, June 7, 2016 at 4pm.
+The QSC is currently looking for computer science tutors for Winter Quarter 2016.
+We will continue to offer interviews until the positions are filled.

 Quantitative Skills Center has partnered with the Computing and Software Systems Department to offer tutoring support to computer science students.
 In addition to the regular job duties of QSC Tutors, CSS tutors: